-Are you looking to find the various English tests and other accreditation bodies that you need for your Spouse visa, Work Permit, Indefinite Leave to Remain (ILR) and Naturalisation here in the UK?
+Are you looking to find the various English test for your Spouse visa, Work Permit, Indefinite Leave to Remain (ILR) and Naturalisation here in the UK?

 Who needs to take the SELT?